ICTLearningSciences/org-pal3-mentorpal/website_version/README.md

 > for i in *.ogv; do ffmpeg -i "$i" "${i%.*}.mp4"; done
 - In windows, I recommend https://sourceforge.net/projects/ffmpeg-batch/files/FFmpeg_Batch_1.5.3_Portable_x64.exe/download using this.
 For converting to mp4 just use default to mp4 setting.
 Then for the mobile version of the videos use this for parameters or something with this ratio:
 > -filter:v "crop=614:548:333:86"
+> Add _M to the videos as well using the rename output feature
 - upload all of this to the storage ICT has
 - As outlined in the other readme, the classifer.py framework needs the mentor added to it.
 - The website_interface.py needs knowledge of the new mentor.
 Copy paste another else if statement as explained in that comment block.